Creating a project enables you to:

 You can export designs from other design tools and import them to projects or create them from scratch using the following wizards:

-- MCU Support Application creates an application that uses a subset of Qt QML and Qt Quick Controls types (as supported by Qt for MCUs) that you can deploy, run, and debug on MCU boards.
+- Qt for MCUs Application creates an application that uses a subset of Qt QML and Qt Quick Controls types (as supported by Qt for MCUs) that you can deploy, run, and debug on MCU boards.